Kolby Listenbee: Buffalo Bills

-The Buffalo Bills selected Listenbee in the sixth round (192nd overall) of the 2016 NFL Draft.
+The Buffalo Bills selected Listenbee in the sixth round (192nd overall) of the 2016 NFL draft.
 He was the 23rd wide receiver selected in 2016.

-On May 12, 2016, the Buffalo Bills signed Listenbee to a four-year, $2.47 million contract with a signing bonus of $99,699.
+On May 12, 2016, the Bills signed Listenbee to a four-year, $2.47 million contract with a signing bonus of $99,699.

 Throughout training camp, Listenbee competed for a roster spot against Greg Salas, Marcus Easley, Dezmin Lewis, Leonard Hankerson, Greg Little, Jarrett Boykin, Walter Powell, Davonte Allen, and Gary Chambers.
 On August 30, 2016, Listenbee was placed on the reserve/non-football injury list coming off of surgery.

 On June 6, 2017, Listenbee was waived by the Bills due to persistent injury concerns.

 Miami Dolphins

-On October 3, 2017, Listenbee was signed to the Miami Dolphins' practice squad.
+On October 3, 2017, Listenbee was signed to the practice squad of the Miami Dolphins.
 He was released on December 5, 2017.

 Indianapolis Colts

 On December 13, 2017, Listenbee was signed to the Indianapolis Colts' practice squad.
 He signed a reserve/future contract with the Colts on January 1, 2018.
-He was waived/injured by the Colts on May 18, 2018 and was placed on injured reserve.
+He was waived/injured by the Colts on May 18, 2018, and was placed on injured reserve.
 He was released on June 7, 2018.